-A Riparian restoration project was continued along the Old Channel of the Comal River in 2018 and involved a project footprint of 9,063 m2.
-The riparian treatment areas are depicted on Figure 3 and quantified in Table 2.
-Similar to the more established HCP riparian restoration project in the San Marcos system, all activities were conducted on the banks and water's edge and did not overlap with any occupied habitat for the covered species.
+There was no new work in 2019 with respect to Access Points or Bank Stabilization in the San Marcos system and thus no calculations were included in the 2019 evaluation.
+The Riparian restoration project along the San Marcos River in 2019 involved a project footprint of approximately 27,564 m2.
+The active riparian treatment areas are depicted on Figure 5 and quantified in Table 2.
+As in years past, the riparian restoration project took place on the banks and water's edge and did not overlap with any occupied habitat for the covered species.